Philip Morris International moves headquarters from NYC to Connecticut

-STAMFORD, Conn. — Philip Morris International (PMI) announced this morning that it will be moving its U.S. corporate headquarters from New York City to Connecticut.
+STAMFORD, Conn. — Phillip Morris International, one of the world’s leading tobacco companies will be moving their headquarters from New York to Connecticut.

-The move is expected to bring about 200 jobs to the state, the company said.
-The new headquarters will be operational by summer 2022.
+“It’s a great day for us for our company,“ said Jacek Olczak, the CEO of PMI.
+“Officially, we confirmed that we are coming to Connecticut."

-“Connecticut offers a valuable mix of technological know-how, future-forward thinking, and an open-minded approach to problem-solving,” said Jacek Olczak, CEO of PMI to Business Wire.
-“We consider it an ideal location for our new U.S. head office, where we will be working to more quickly achieve our vision of a smoke-free future.
-We are excited about what the state has to offer our company, our employees, and their families—and we very much look forward to integrating into the community in a meaningful way.”
+“The looked all over the world, they looked all over the country, and they decided they wanted to be in Connecticut,” said Governor Ned Lamont.

 HERE ARE MORE WAYS TO GET FOX61 NEWS